 If a refund is due any student receiving financial aid under any Title IV Student Financial Aid program, other than College Work-Study, a portion of the refund shall be returned to the Title IV program.

 ASUMH does not refund for books or supplies.

-Students who withdraw from a course or from the university are eligible for refunds according to the following schedule:
+Students who withdraw from a course or from the university may be eligible for refunds.
+Please see the university Website or course schedule for refund periods.